 The University of Toronto issues consolidated transcripts, including a student’s total academic record at the University.
 However, graduate students who were previously enrolled at the University of Toronto as an undergraduate student may request that only the graduate portion of their record be issued.
 Students may request their transcript online on ACORN.
 Further information can be obtained on the Transcript Centre Office’s website.
 Copies of course descriptions are issued at the student’s request.

 Changes in Programs of Study and/or Courses

-The programs of study that our Calendar lists and describes are available for the year(s) to which the Calendar applies.
+The programs of study and courses that are listed in our Calendar are available for the year(s) to which the Calendar applies.
 They may not necessarily be available in later years or offered in all years.
-If the University or the Faculty must change the content of programs of study or withdraw them, all reasonable possible advance notice and alternative instruction will be given.
+If the University or the Faculty must change the content of programs of study or courses or withdraw them, all reasonable possible advance notice will be given.
 The University will not, however, be liable for any loss, damages, or other expenses that such changes might cause.

 For each program of study offered by the University through the Faculty, the courses necessary to complete the minimum requirements of the program will be made available annually.
-We must, however, reserve the right otherwise to change the content of courses, instructors and instructional assignments, enrolment limitations, pre-requisites and co-requisites, grading policies, requirements for promotion and timetables without prior notice.
+The Faculty reserves the right otherwise to change the content of courses, instructors and instructional assignments, enrolment limitations, prerequisites and co-requisites, grading policies, requirements for promotion and timetables without prior notice.

 Copyright in Instructional Settings

-If a student wishes to tape-record, photograph, video-record or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, he or she must obtain the instructor’s written consent beforehand.
+If a student wishes to tape-record, photograph, video-record or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, they must obtain the instructor’s written consent beforehand.
 Otherwise all such reproduction is an infringement of copyright and is absolutely prohibited.